TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/design_doc/01000_introduction.md

 - MISRA-C guidelines are followed, with certain waivers approved by TI Embedded Processors software group.
 - Ethernet Firmware application is loaded by another software entity.
-For instance, remoteproc in Linux or SBL in TI-RTOS.
+For instance, remoteproc in Linux, SPL or SBL.
-- TCP/IP stack integration is done using the TI Network Development Kit (NDK).
+- TCP/IP stack integration is done using the lwIP TCP/IP stack.

 [Back To Top](@ref ethfw_design_top)